shawnw/useful_sqlite_extensions/README.md

 way to get more familiar with the extension frameworks.
 See the files in the *docs/* directory for details on individual extensions.

-* string_funcs - Lots of extra Unicode-aware text handling functions.
+* string_funcs - Lots of extra Unicode-aware text handling functions and more.
+Includes all of the standard ICU module as well.
 * math_funcs - Assorted floating-point functions.
 * nss_tables - Interfaces to */etc/passwd* etc.
+* blob_funcs - Assorted functions that act on blobs.
+* pcre2_funcs - Regular expressions using PCRE2
+* bloom_filter1 - Bloom filter indexes.

 Build Instructions
 ------------------